techdivision/psp-mock/README.md

 cp .env.dist .env
 ```

-### Make Hosts entry because php-curl would not find it otherwise
+### On Mojave make Hosts entry because php-curl would not find it otherwise
 on MacOs:
 ```
 sudo vim /etc/hosts